-Most motors are shipped on the fans with belts and drives installed.
-However, extremely heavy motors and drives are shipped separately.
+Most motors are shipped mounted on the fans with belts and drives installed.
+However, extremely heavy motors and drives are shipped separately and some motors are shipped separately due to height limitations.
 These motors and drives will require field installation.
 Please refer to page 4.